Tukwila Burglary Defense Attorney

 - Entry into a structure: As earlier mentioned, the structure is not restricted to only places of residence.
 It includes other types of buildings such as stores, trailer homes and even campsites.

-Burglary related offences in Tacoma
+Burglary related offenses in Washington

 Burglary in the first degree